breatheco-de/content/src/content/how-to/javascript-array-intersection.md

 # Javascript Array Intersection

-As developers, we face multiple challenges daily in our job or personal projects.
-For instance, suppose that you are developing an eCommerce website and you need to compare products and customers' preferences, both of them stored in arrays.
-To achieve this, you can look for an intersection of the two arrays and suggest better options to customers.

-Commonly, in the previous scenario and many others you can imagine are part of those challenges that involve comparing arrays in Javascript to find common elements and performing a specific logic.
-Through this reading, you will understand multiple approaches to achieving array intersection using JavaScript and some use cases where it can come convenient.
+As a developer, you're often faced with the challenge of comparing arrays to find common elements and perform a specific logic.
+Array intersection, the process of determining overlapping values in different arrays, can help you create a new array holding only common and non-duplicated elements.
+In this article, we'll explore multiple approaches to achieving array intersection using JavaScript.

-## Understanding what Javascript Array Intersection is

-It is the process of determining overlapping values in different arrays, so it creates a new array holding only common and non-duplicated elements.

-One example is having two arrays: `myArr1 = [1,2,3,4,5]` and `myArr2 = [3,4,5,6,7]`.
-Using the array intersection, it is possible to determine that the output will be `[3,4,5]` since those are the numbers that share in common both arrays.
-In the following section, you will check some methods you can use to achieve this goal.
+Here is a quick example of how it works:

+    const arr1 = [1, 2, 3, 4, 5];
+    const arr2 = [3, 4, 5, 6, 7];

+    const intersection = arr1.filter(value => arr2.includes(value));

+    console.log(intersection); // Output: [3, 4, 5]

 ## First approach: Get the intersection of multiple arrays using filter()

-The filter method in JavaScript enables the composition of a new array that contains the common elements present in two or more arrays based on the requirements specified in the method.
+The prevoius code example shows the filter method in JavaScript that enables the composition of a new array that contains the common elements present in two or more arrays based on the requirements specified in the method.

-    let myArr1 = [1,2,3,4,5]

-    let myArr2 = [3,4,5,6,7]

-    let intersection = myArr1.filter(x => myArr2.includes(x));

-    //Output:

-    // intersection = [3,4,5]

-Besides that, you can check for the difference between arrays to know the elements that are not in myArr1 and myArr2, but this time using a different syntaxis:
+Using a similar syntax, you can also check for the difference between arrays to know the elements that are not in myArr1 and myArr2:

-    let myArr1 = [1,2,3,4,5]
-    let myArr2 = [3,4,5,6,7]

     let difference = myArr1.filter(x => !myArr2.includes(x));